ChristianBeer/ProFTPd-Admin/README.md

 ### Using MySQL and SHA1

 1. Install ProFTPd with MySQL support
-     - Debian: apt-get install proftpd-mysql
+     - Debian: apt-get install proftpd-mod-mysql
      - Gentoo: USE="mysql" emerge proftpd
 2. Create a MySQL database (use something like phpMyAdmin for this), for example: "proftpd".
 3. Use tables.sql to populate the database (you can use phpMyAdmin for this).
-4. Add the following to your proftpd.conf (edit to your needs):
+4. Add the following to your proftpd.conf and sql.conf (edit to your needs):

 ```
 CreateHome              on 775
 AuthOrder               mod_sql.c

 SQLBackend              mysql
 SQLEngine               on
 SQLPasswordEngine       on